n0zer0d4y/mercury-spec-ops/README.md

 ## Contributing

-This project follows industry best practices:
+Contributions are welcome!
+Please follow these guidelines:

-- TypeScript strict mode
+- Fork the repository and create a feature branch
-- Comprehensive testing (88% coverage)
+- Follow existing code patterns and maintain test coverage above 85%
-- Clean code principles
+- Use [Conventional Commits](https://www.conventionalcommits.org/) format (feat, fix, docs, test, chore)
-- Modular architecture
+- Ensure all tests pass before submitting a pull request
-- Extensive documentation
+- See [Extending the System](#extending-the-system) for adding new modules

-See individual module files for implementation examples.
+Report issues on [GitHub Issues](https://github.com/n0zer0d4y/mercury-spec-ops/issues) with clear reproduction steps.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.